Nastel/gocypher-cybench-maven/README.md

 **Prerequisites**

 * A project must have dependencies to JMH framework and contain classes which implements benchmarks using JMH framework.
-* Until CyBench Maven plugin and its dependencies are not released to Central Maven repository must build `GoCypher CyBench Launch Maven Plugin` locally and install it to local Maven repository.
-See section [CyBench Maven Plugin Build](#cybench-maven-plugin-building) for details.
+* Until CyBench Maven plugin and its dependencies are not released to Central Maven repository must build `GoCypher CyBench Launch Maven Plugin` locally or download the binary from releases and install it to local Maven repository.
+See sections [CyBench Maven Plugin Binaries install for immediate use](#cybench-maven-plugin-binaries-install-for-immediate-use) and [CyBench Maven Plugin Build](#cybench-maven-plugin-building)  for details.

 Plugin is configurable inside plugin configuration tags.